 What happens if I total my leased car?

-Following an accident, if your car is undriveable, your car will be towed to an auto repair shop of your choosing.
+Following a leased car accident, if your car is undriveable, your car will be towed to an auto repair shop of your choosing.
 The shop will evaluate the damage to your vehicle.
 If the repairs will cost more than 65 percent of the current value of the vehicle to repair it, the insurance company may decide to declare it a total loss.
 In that case, your insurance will generally pay you for the current value of the vehicle.
 However, this does not break your lease with your leasing company.
 You will still owe the leasing company the remaining balance under the lease… which leads us to our next topic: gap coverage.

 Fortunately, if you total a leased vehicle, you can buy gap insurance to help you in the event the value of your vehicle does not equate to the remaining balance on your lease.
 Gap coverage is a very smart option for those who do not wish to pay a large sum of money out-of-pocket in the event their leased cars are totaled.
 In fact, most leasing companies require that you maintain this type of insurance on their leased vehicles.
 Be sure to check with your prospected leasing company to discover if this is a requirement.